-Available for in-person sessions in Kings Cross on Tuesdays.
+Available for in-person sessions on Tuesdays.
 Available for online sessions at other times.
 Offering 1:1 client therapy or supervision for Creative Therapists working with children and young people.

 Everyone in the world has a fundamental need to experience a sense of belonging, acceptance and safety.
 There are moments in life or sometimes when one can feel unsafe or unsure and direction seems to feel altogether lost or perhaps just hazy.
 It is my belief that at times like this creativity can help to regenerate an interest in life, to promote a sense of presence, self-knowledge and healing.
 Art Therapy has within its process the potential to resonate deeply with innately held understandings of what each of us needs in order to grow and thrive, not just survive.